-1.10 Dependencies
+1.9 Dependencies

-Information relating to the dependencies is tabulated in Table 47.
+Information relating to the dependencies is tabulated in Table 50.

-Table 47.
+Table 50.
 Dependencies.

-Ref Workstream Work package Dependency level Incoming/ outgoing Description Effect D001 Community empowerment team "Brave to save" campaign Workstream Incoming show activities dependent on If this dependency is not realised the impact will be that live shows in some villages may not be possible, which may impact the number of villagers exposed to the campaign messages D002 Community empowerment team "Brave to save" campaign Project Outgoing project dependent on Brave to If this dependency is not realised the impact will be that the Community forest guardians project may not be able to obtain sufficient commitment from villagers to reach the project's desired results
+Ref Workstream Work package Dependency level Incoming/ outgoing Description Effect D001 Community empowerment team " Brave to save " campaign Workstream Incoming " Brave to save " campaign live show activities dependent on gaining permission from local authorities for using school grounds as venues If this dependency is not realised the impact will be that live shows in some villages may not be possible, which may impact the number of villagers exposed to the campaign messages D002 Community empowerment team " Brave to save " campaign Project Outgoing Community forest guardians project dependent on Brave to save campaign for generating villagers' motivation for saving tigers If this dependency is not realised the impact will be that the Community forest guardians project may not be able to obtain sufficient commitment from villagers to reach the project's desired results

-1.11 Milestones
+1.10 Milestones

-Information relating to the milestones is tabulated in Table 48.
+Information relating to the milestones is tabulated in Table 51.

-Table 48.
+Table 51.
 Milestones.

-Workstream Work package Milestone Delivery date Community empowerment team "Brave to save" campaign Training 2 x village campaign leaders in each of 20 villages 01/03/2016 Community empowerment team "Brave to save" campaign Setting up campaign message poster boards in 40 villages 15/06/2016 Community empowerment team "Brave to save" campaign Completion of live shows activities in 20 villages 15/12/2016
+Workstream Work package Milestone Delivery date Community empowerment team " Brave to save " campaign 2 x villagers skilled as campaign leaders in each of 20 villages 01/03/2018 Community empowerment team " Brave to save " campaign Campaign message poster boards deployed in 40 villages 15/06/2018 Community empowerment team " Brave to save " campaign Live shows complete in 20 villages 15/12/2018